jundalisay/superblist/content/en/research/bacon/nature/chapter-08.md

 ---
+title: "Circle-Learning and the Impediments of Handling Knowledge by Parts"
-title: "The impediments of knowledge in handling it by parts"
+# title: "The impediments of knowledge in handling it by parts"
 heading: Chapter 8
 weight: 10
 image: "/covers/interpret.jpg"